trustfractal/did_registry_demo/README.md

     <img src="media/01-02.png" />

   - The Remix IDE should now be ready to be used.
-You should see like this:
+You should look like this:

     <img src="media/01-03.png" />